-I have not included every detail about Jacob, but have brought together enough to demonstrate the nature of the man.
-There is a tone in his teachings and writings that reveals the heart of "a just and holy man" (Alma 3:6) who was close to the Lord.
+I have not included every detail about Jacob but have brought together enough to demonstrate the nature of the man.
+There is a tone in his teachings and writings that reveals the heart of a "just and holy" man (Alma 3:6) who was close to the Lord.
 He was a special witness of the Lord Jesus Christ, a man with a perfect knowledge of Christ, a man who knew Christ.
 He was a diligent advocate and teacher, a prophet, theologian, historian, father, and man of God.
-In the name of Jesus Christ, Amen.